Neeshamraghav012/cosb-nextjs/README.md

 ## Getting Started

+First clone the repo using git clone

+After that switch to cosb-nextjs directory using cd cosb-nextjs

-First, run the development server:
+then, run the development server:

 ```bash
 npm run dev